(The music cover of the movie – excellent compositions by AR Rahman. Image source: http://en.wikipedia.org/)

 Based on what I been hearing from family and friends, this movie directed by Gautham Menon (who also directed the excellent Vettaiyaadu Vilaiyaadu) seems to be THE Tamil movie of the year.

-And due to this, my wife has been pestering me to take her to watch it and we finally watched it couple days ago.
+And due to this, my wife has been pestering me to take her to watch it and we finally watched it a couple of days ago.
 And after watching the 2 over hours movie, I am left with the question – what is Gautham is trying to say in this movie?
 There was nothing to shout about this movie and there are much, much better Tamil movies than this one.

 Read the plot here